-If a spare drive port is not available, a drive can be replaced with a larger one using the instructions in Replacing a Failed Drive (page 122).
+If a unused disk port or bay is not available, a drive can be replaced with a larger one as shown in Replacing a Failed Drive (page 117).
 This process is slow and places the system in a degraded state.
 Since a failure at this point could be disastrous, do not attempt this method unless the system has a reliable backup.
 Replace one drive at a time and wait for the resilver process to complete on the replaced drive before replacing the next drive.
-After all the drives are replaced and the final resilver completes, the added space will appear in the pool.
+After all the drives are replaced and the final resilver completes, the added space appears in the volume.